mdholloway/hxs-blacklight/README.md

 8) Under the **Configuration** look for the public IP
 9) Copy the public IP and past it into the browser
 10) Change the port to **8983**

+## Integration Tests

+Integration tests are provided for the index (search results) and show (item detail) views.
+The tests depend on Postgres available on port 5432 and Solr loaded with DS Catalog data on port 8983.
+This is accomplished via GitHub Actions in CI.

+Run the tests with `bundle exec rails test`.